 away from areas where non-resident pets are (public parks, rest stops),until the puppy has

 A puppy is not fully immune to these devastating and deadly viruses until all booster shots have

 been given.
 The puppy shots are usually finished around 4-5 months of age.

-put the food in a bowl and assume your puppy is eating.
-Pay careful attention to how much he is actually eating
+Do not put the food in a bowl and assume your puppy is eating.
+Pay careful attention to how much he is actually eating each day

 Once a puppy’s glucose levels are low, he might become too confused to eat and could refuse food.

 Tear Staining: Although most of our parents are dry eyed and tear staining is not a problem but occasionally for those puppies

 who suffer from moderate to severe tear staining we do suggest Angel Eyes for this problem.
 Can also be caused by water, food dyes,

 and keeping the area clean by combing or using a q-tip regularly.